Incentive Contract: Meaning

 2. Cost reimbursement contract or cost-plus contract

-There are few drawbacks of incentive contracts.
+There are a few drawbacks of incentive contracts.
 Some of them are listed below.

 a.
-High administrative cost may lead the contractor into losses.
+High administrative costs may lead the contractor to losses.

 b.
 Disputes may arise between contractor and client.